DaoFuying/AI4Loop/README.md

 ```
 ### Distance-matched datasets
-The final dataset `k562_ctcf_distance_matched.csv` is placed under the `out_dir` directory after following steps.
+Take K562 cell line as an example, the final dataset `k562_ctcf_distance_matched.csv` is placed under the `out_dir` directory after following steps.
 The datasets used in this study are placed under the `datasets` directory.

 ```shell
 python data_preparation.py -m 1000 -e 500 \